VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 ## Domain model

-At the heart of DDD lies the concept of the domain model.
+At the heart of DDD lies the concept of the _domain model_.
 This model is built by the team responsible for developing the system in question, and that team consists of both domain experts from the business and software developers.
 The domain model serves several functions: